 Living up to the ring name he would later adopt, Rip Rogers hustled his way into a small wrestling gig that his friend and old football teammate, Tom Zupanic, saw in an advertisement in the Indianapolis Star in the spring of 1978.
 Zupanic would later be an alternate on the defunct 1980 Olympic Greco-Roman Wrestling team.

 The Olympics were boycotted that year due to being held in Russia, and we, as a nation, did not compete in protest to the invasion of Afghanistan a year earlier.
 The world was a different place back then.

-The advertisement was calling for “sparring partners for wrestlers,” a call which Rogers would answer.
+The advertisement was calling for "sparring partners for wrestlers," a call which Rogers would answer.
 He went to meet the man leading the troupe, Masher Stevens.
-What Rip saw was wrestlers mostly imitating the moves they saw on television and learning how to work off the right side, which is the predominant way American wrestlers work.
+Rip saw wrestlers mostly imitating the moves they saw on television and learning how to work off the right side, which is the predominant way American wrestlers work.

 I recently had the privilege of talking with Rip about his early career and the path he took to break into wrestling.
 "I could tell real quick that they didn’t know any more than I did, but they had a ring.
 That’s all I cared about."

 Rogers was completely ignorant of the lingo and wrestling terminology used in the locker room to describe the goings-on in the match.
-The booker began to tell him that he would “go over,” and when it was “time to go home.”
+The booker began to tell him that he would "go over" and when it was "time to go home."